 2015 Fantasy Football Outlook

-Always one of the league's busiest and most durable players, Ninkovich logged over 1,000 snaps for the second time in three years in 2014, and the season marked his fifth straight 16-game campaign.
-It...
+Always one of the league's busiest and most durable players, Ninkovich logged more than 1,000 snaps for the second time in three years last season in his fifth consecutive 16-game campaign.
+It was als...

 Rob Ninkovich Contract Information:

 Signed a two-year contract extension in September of 2011.

 Ninkovich (heel) is listed as active for Sunday's game against the Jets.

 To instantly reveal our fantasy analysis of every player – including Rob Ninkovich – simply subscribe now.

 |2015 Proj||31||NE||Subscribe now to see our 2013 projections for Rob Ninkovich|